Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jets stats and trends

-- The Jets have been underdogs by 11.5 points or more once this year and covered the spread.

-- New York's games this season have gone over the total in five out of eight opportunities (62.5%).
+- New York's games this year have hit the over five times in eight opportunities (62.5%).

-- New York is 2-2 against the spread and 2-2 overall when the team scores more than 14.8 points.
+- New York is 2-2 against the spread and 2-2 overall when the team records more than 14.8 points.

 Home and road insights

-- New York has two wins against the spread, and is 2-1 overall, at home this year.

-- In three home games this season, New York has hit the over twice.
+- In three home games this year, New York has hit the over twice.

-- Away from home, Buffalo is 3-2 against the spread, and 3-2 overall.
+- On the road, Buffalo has two wins against the spread and is 2-2 overall.

-- This year, in five away games, Buffalo has hit the over twice.
+- In four away games this season, Buffalo has hit the over twice.

 Powered by Data Skrive.